Martin Foyston: Assistant in Scandinavia

 Foyston immediately turned down an analyst job at Allsvenskan champions IF Elfsborg, believing the job would be too easy.
 He got an assistant manager job at Djurgårdens IF Fotboll using the influence of former Fulham player Brede Hangeland, who had played under new head coach Per-Mathias Høgmo for Norway under-21.
 When Høgmo was hired by Norway's senior team, Foyston followed him, initially in tandem with his job at Djurgården.
 He quit his post with the Swedish club due to a lack of agreement with new manager Pelle Olsson.

 Norway failed to qualify for UEFA Euro 2016 and made a poor start to 2018 FIFA World Cup qualification, leading to Høgmo's resignation.
 Foyston had one more year on his contract with the Norwegian Football Federation, but he moved to Strømsgodset Toppfotball in the country's Eliteserien, under manager Tor Ole Skullerud.

 In December 2018, Foyston was given his first head coach role, returning to Sweden to lead Hammarby Fotboll's under-19 team.
 A year later, he returned to assistant duties at farm team IK Frej.
 He began 2021 by being appointed to an assistant job with Finland under-21, and in June he moved to BK Häcken as second-in-command to Høgmo.

 Östers IF

 At the end of 2023, Foyston was hired in his first head coach role at a senior club, Superettan club Östers IF.
 On 9 November 2024, in the last fixture of the season, his side won 2–1 away to champions Degerfors IF to be promoted in second place, ending 11 years outside the Allsvenskan.

 On 30 March 2025, Foyston's first top-flight game was a 4–3 loss away to IFK Norrköping.
 He was sacked on 4 September with the team in 14th place, in the relegation play-off position; his last game was a 4–0 loss to Hammarby.

 Sarpsborg 08

 On 25 September 2025, Foyston was hired as the new head coach of Eliteserien side Sarpsborg 08, until the end of the season.
+He was the third manager of the year as the team came 9th, short of a target to qualify for Europe.
+On 6 December, the club played the Norwegian Football Cup final, which they had qualified to before his appointment.
+They lost 3–1 to Lillestrøm SK in his last match.